nus-cs2113-AY1920S2/tp/docs/team/siuhian.md

 ### Review/mentoring contributions
-* Provided feedback to peers on how certain features can be improved (e.g progress message for activities, store tag goals in separate data file so as to not overload the main data file for activities)
+* Provided feedback to peers on how certain features can be improved (e.g progress message for activities, store tag goals in separate data file so as to not overload the main data file for activities).

 ### Contributions beyond the project team
 * Provided feedback to the developer guide of another team.